-- Broadband/high speed connection 2.5 Mbps minimum. - Please note that most weekly content and activities is accessible via phone, but a PC/laptop/tablet is preferred - microphone and webcam
+- Broadband/high speed connection 2.5 Mbps minimum. - Please note that a PC/laptop/tablet is preferred to access most weekly content and activities - microphone and webcam

 Admission requirements

 - 1. a university qualification (Bachelor's degree or equivalent) - 2. at least three years of relevant professional experience - 3. excellent command of English - 4. motivation working in the humanitarian sector